Why ChatGPT Hallucinates and How Structured Prompts Fix It

 }

-With this structure, ChatGPT knows exactly who to be, why the task matters, what data to use, what rules to follow, what format to produce, and what action to take.
-No gaps to fill.
-No assumptions to make.
-No hallucinations to generate.
+With this structure, ChatGPT knows who to act as, why the task matters, what data to use, what rules to follow, what format to produce, and what to do.
+There are no gaps to fill.
+There are no guesses to make.
+There are no hallucinations to generate.

-In my experiments, 6-band structured prompts reduced overall hallucination rates from 41% (raw prompts) to 6.5% (structured prompts).
-The remaining 6.5% is typically knowledge boundary cases where the model genuinely lacks training data — not specification gaps.
+In my tests, 6-band structured prompts cut the hallucination rate from 41% (plain prompts) down to 6.5% (structured prompts).
+The remaining 6.5% comes from cases where the model simply does not have the facts in its training data.
+Those are not prompt problems.

-Read the full anti-hallucination methodology in How I Prevent AI Hallucinations With 6 Frequency Bands.
+Read the full method in How I Prevent AI Hallucinations With 6 Frequency Bands.
 For the complete framework, see the 2026 Prompt Engineering Guide.